and some helpful perspective…

 Problem: Medical professionals are paid to provide medical interventions…

-Suggestion: Don’t rely on doctors (or me, or anyone else) to tell you what to do (or NOT do).
-Take their advice with caution, think critically, and be your own advocate.
+Suggestion: Don’t rely on doctors (or me, or anyone else) to tell you what to do.
+Take our advice with caution, think critically, and be your own advocate.
 Perform your own due diligence.
-A good coach encourages you to do these things.

 Problem: Are you operating from a place of fear or desperation?